BleekerLab/genotype_by_sequencing/README.md

 # Citation
 If you use this software, please use the following citation:

 Bliek T. and Galland M. (2021).
-Calling genotype from RNA-seq pipeline (version 0.1.0).
+Genotyping by sequencing pipeline (version 0.1.0).